Meeting Your Strategic Objectives and the Needs of Your Employees

 Health insurance is typically the most important benefit that employers provide to their employees.
 For most, employer-provided health coverage gives them some security about their own and their family’s health in a way that is typically more affordable than individual insurance.
 For employers, offering health coverage is often a necessary compensation form to remain competitive in the marketplace.

-For those clients who are partially self-funded and require Administrative Services Only (ASO), Brooks Financial Group can provide services such as Benefit Design, Stop-Loss Reinsurance, Benefit Integration, Online Enrollment, Claims Administration, and more.
+For those who are partially self-funded and require Administrative Services Only (ASO), Brooks Financial Group can provide services such as Benefit Design, Stop-Loss Reinsurance, Benefit Integration, Online Enrollment, Claims Administration, and more.

 Employer Sponsored Dental Insurance

 Dental plans are also a highly attractive employee benefit and provide for those services that are preventative, basic, and/or major in scope.
 They may also provide for orthodontia services as well.

 Coverage provided under vision plans can range from routine eye exams, frames and fitting of glasses and lenses, to services for the diagnosis and treatment of eye diseases, such as glaucoma.
 The expenses of these services tend to vary based on the provider and depending on the plan, vision insurance may cover services performed by ophthalmologists (medical doctors), optometrists, or opticians.
 Types of coverage that vision plans provide can also vary, so employers should assess what level of coverage they want to make available based on employee needs and cost containment.